QuangWorkIT/ProjectC/README.md

 # Project of C

-Folder src: folder that contains detailed source code of the project.
+Folder src: folder that contains detailed sources code of the project.

-Folder include: folder that contains file of declaration of specific object.
+Folder include: folder that contains a file of declaration of specific object.

+Folder db: folder that contains database files of the program.